edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

 ### Configure the NSX vSwitch

 While the configuration of the Standard vSwitch and the virtual Distributed Switch is usually done via vCenter, the NSX vSwitch is configured via the CLI.
-Therefore let&#8217;s go ahead and configure the NSX vSwitch for this host.
+Therefore let's go ahead and configure the NSX vSwitch for this host.

 Start by linking the NSX vSwitch to a physical uplink interface (vmnic).
 This is done via the command `nsxcli uplink/connect &#60;interface&#62;`: